dmotte/misc/snippets/README.md

-# useful-commands
+# snippets

-Some commands I want to remember for some reason.
+Some pieces of code I find useful for some reason.

-## Linux
+## Bash

 - `tmux new-session -As0`
 - `tmux setw -g mouse on`